GitHubGitHub

 1. config.yaml - Main configuration file

-2. keybindings.json - Custom key mappings
+2. keybindings.yaml - Custom key mappings

 3. styles/*.yaml - Theme configuration files